yangchenyun/yangchenyun.github.com/source/_posts/2013-03-24-how-i-finished-the-dbclass-from-stanford-with-full-score.markdown

 * Table of Content
 {:toc}

 For the past ten weeks, I've been working the [DBClass][db-class] offered by Standord.
-With 40 hours' study I achieved full score on all exercises and both exams.
+With 40 hours' study I achieved [distinguished statement with full score][db-statement] on all exercises and both exams.

 In this course, I've acquired a solid knowledge about the algebra used behind the SQL language, learned advanced usage of database system and also get to know the basics to work with XML.